MCDMSociety/MOrepo-Kirlik14/ReadMe.md

 # Multiobjective Integer Linear Programming Problems -- Originals Taken from [moolibrary](http://home.ku.edu.tr/~moolibrary/)

-Originals are taken from [moolibrary](http://home.ku.edu.tr/~moolibrary/) and converted to the raw format specified below.
+Originals are taken from [moolibrary](http://home.ku.edu.tr/~moolibrary/) and converted to the fgt format specified below.
 Note that we do NOT claim to have created these instances, we have only converted them to another format.

 ## Test instances